7 Construction Cold Calling Tips That Really Work [SCRIPT]

 With visions of screaming prospects and hang-ups dancing in their heads, few sales reps are taking the very necessary steps to truly master the cold call.

-But if you want to win at sales, it will require reaching out to people who don’t know you, your products and services, or why you are better than the competition.
+But if you want to win at sales, it will require reaching out to people who don’t know you or why you are better than the competition.

 1. Prospect Correctly